Low-rank Covariate Balancing Estimators under Interference: Leveraging knowledge of the true propensity score

 \subsection{Asymptotic efficiency comparison}

-Under the fixed-$\bm h$ assumption, all of the proposed low-rank weighting estimators exist.
-Therefore, we briefly summarize the efficiency comparison in this setting while leaving the details in Appendix~\ref{sec:extension_known_propensity}.
+Under the linear model assumption with fixed $\bm h$, all of the proposed low-rank weighting estimators exist.
+Therefore, we briefly summarize the efficiency comparison in this setting, while leaving the details to Appendix~\ref{sec:extension_known_propensity}.
 The asymptotic variances of all proposed estimators are given by,

 where ${\mathcal P}$ is defined in Theorem~\ref{thm:clt_fixed}.
 Then, we can immediately obtain the following relations: